 Add templates via the Templates page in your Mandrill account to use the Mandrill code editor to custom code your template or paste your template code.

-Send a template from your MailChimp account to your connected Mandrill account.
+Send a template from your Mailchimp account to your connected Mandrill account.

 Templates consist of several default options or fields in Mandrill, including a default subject line, sender, HTML content, and text content.
-None of these fields are required when creating or modifying a template, but if you're planning to use messages/send-template, you'll want to be sure to have either HTML or text specified since these will form the content of the body of your email.
+None of these fields are required when creating or changing a template, but if you're planning to use messages/send-template, you'll want to be sure to have either HTML or text specified since these will form the content of the body of your email.